Jason has been an online writer for over 12 years. His articles focus on everything from philosophy to delicious recipes.

 - a high-sugar meal - most sugars (including table/cane sugar, agave syrup, and high-fructose corn syrup) are high in fructose, which tends to not be completely absorbed in the small intestine, leading to gas production by bacteria in the large intestine

 In addition to certain problematic foods, an especially large meal can also cause bloating.
 The nutrients in large meals sometimes are not fully absorbed by your small intestine, so the remaining nutrients end up feeding colon bacteria.

-See if changes to the meal that's causing the problems has an effect on how much bloating you experience.
+See if changes to the meal that are causing the problems have an effect on how much bloating you experience.
 Does reducing the meal size or its fat content have any effect?
 Does switching to different foods change anything?

-In most cases, changes what you have for lunch (or a late morning snack) can alleviate afternoon or evening bloating.
+In most cases, changing what you have for lunch (or a late morning snack) can alleviate afternoon or evening bloating.
 If not, you might consider a few other pointers: